input-output-hk/cardano-sl/docs/cardano-monads.rst

 Point-by-point rundown:

-* Flexibility: LOW.
+* Flexibility: MODERATE.
 (Same as above).

 * Extensibility: GOOD.
 (Same as above, minus a bit of boilerplate helpers).

 * Ease of use: LOW.
-(Same as above, plus one needs to manually pass a the context everywhere).
+(Same as above, plus one needs to manually pass the context everywhere).

 * Compile-time performance: SUPERB.
 (Same as above).